antor44/livestream_video/README.md

 *   **Model Selection:** You can choose from several available Gemini models, such as `gemini-3-flash-preview` (default) or the most powerful `gemini-3.1-pro-preview`, directly from the application's UI.
 *   **API Key Integration:** The system securely manages your Google Gemini API key.

-**Important Note on Models:** While many models like `gemini-3-flash-preview` or `gemma` families have generous free tiers, advanced models such as **`gemini-3.1-pro`** are typically available only under the **paid tier** of the Gemini API.
-Please check your billing status if you intend to use Pro models.

 #### Context Level Control

 To further enhance translation quality, you can now control the amount of context the Gemini AI uses.
 This is crucial for achieving translations that are not only accurate but also fluent and coherent.